burlachenkok/exploring-python3/python_details.md

 9. The boolean literals are named as `true`, `false` in C++.
 However, in Python, they are named as `True`, `False`.
 The underlying type `bool` has the same typing both in C++ and in Python.

+10. In C/C++ you have ability to implicitly cast expression to bool or integer type.
+In Python the following expressions are considered `False`: `None`, `0`, `empty sequence`.

+11. Python use `.`` to separate packages/subpackage/class like C#, and Java.

+12. In Python (and in Perl) there is no such term as function overloading.

 # Sources of Confusion if C++ person will talk to Python person

 Python is a useful and nice *scripting language*, which of course more comfortable to use compared to [Perl](https://www.perl.org/books/beginning-perl/) or [Windows Batch](https://en.wikibooks.org/wiki/Windows_Batch_Scripting) and sometimes more comfortable to use compare to [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
 In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still more easy to use if the script contains executing external processes for different tasks and less logic.